Set Arc-Flash Values

 Arc-Flash Dialog Box

-Each one-line device is listed as a row in the grid.
+Each distribution equipment is listed as a row in the grid.
 The bold columns are values calculated.
 You are responsible for filling in the other values.

-Device: The one-line device.
+Device: The distribution equipment.
 Devices are listed in a tree based upon which devices are fed from other devices.

-Calculate Arc-Flash: Whether or not arc-flash is calculated for the device.
+Calculate Arc-Flash: Whether arc-flash is calculated for the equipment.
 Devices that are not calculated will not be displayed in the arc-flash schedule on the drawing and will not have stickers created.
-Because it is difficult to sustain an arc-flash below 208V, devices with voltages less than 208V do not need arc-flash calculations performed.
-This box has to be manually unchecked for devices below 208V.
+Because it is difficult to sustain an arc-flash below 208V, devices with voltages below 208V do not need arc-flash calculations performed.
+This box has to be manually checked for devices below 208V.

-Voltage: The voltage of the device.
+Voltage: The voltage of the equipment.
 The voltage determines the arc-flash calculation method that is used.
-The voltage is set when you create the one-line device.
+The voltage is set when you create the distribution equipment.
 It cannot be changed in this dialog box.
-To change the voltage, use the command to edit the device.
+To change the voltage, use the command to edit the equipment.

 Equipment Type: The equipment type as described in IEEE Std 1584-2002 Table 4.
 The type of equipment selected sets a distance ‘x’ factor.
 The ‘x’ factor is used as an exponent in the calculation.
 Higher ‘x’ values result in higher incident energy values.
-The following list displays the ‘x’ factor for each type of equipment for voltages between 208V and 1,000V.
+The following table displays the ‘x’ factor for each type of equipment for voltages between 208V and 1,000V:

-Configuration Type: Whether the device is enclosed or not.
+Configuration Type: Whether the device is enclosed.
 Enclosed devices reflect the arc-flash toward the worker, resulting in higher incident energy values.
-Most panels and other devices inside buildings should be set to Box.
+Most panels and other equipment inside buildings should be set to Box.

-Grounding: The type of grounding on the device.
-Grounded devices have lower incident energy values.
+Grounding: The type of grounding on the equipment.
+Grounded equipment has lower incident energy values.

 Gap Between Conductors: The gap between the conductors.
-The most accurate calculation can be used when the gap between conductors is between 13 mm and 152 mm.
+The most accurate calculation can be used when the gap between conductors is between 0.5" and 6".
 Within that range, the smaller the gap, the higher the incident energy.
 If possible, set the gap based the manufacturer’s specifications.
 Typical gaps between conductors for devices between 208V and 1,000V are listed in IEEE Std 1584-2002 Table 4.